MarcMrman/final_project/PROCESS.md

 ## Problems:
 - Linking button to function to update one axis.
 Might have to update both the axis, not just the y axis.
 Look if axis can get id's

+# 11-06-2018

+## Done:
+- Started working on polar area diagram
+- started y axis info update

+## To do:

+## Problems:
+- linking data to my polar area diagram.
+- i am not sure if the way my scatter plot function is made now i can seperately update my y-axis.
+- draw scatters reads planetsyear[i] as [object object]